 Congratulations!
 You are now a domain owner!

-Now it is time to log into your account, using your blog domain name as the userid and then your password (from the prior screen) in the password field.
+Now it is time to log into your account, using your blog domain name as the userid and then your password (from the prior screen).
 Then click the blue “submit” button.

 The next step (moving right along) is to connect your domain name with the blog hosting service.
 If you purchase both through Bluehost (recommended) then you can skip this step.